-NRDC L&T B LLC, which owns and operates the Lord & Taylor department stores.
-In July 2008, Mr. Baker also became the 39th Governor of the Hudson's Bay Company, where he also currently serves as a director.
-Mr. Baker is also a director of Hudson's Bay Company (Cayman) Inc., Regional Construction Corp., True North Retail Investments I, Inc. and Maple Leaf Heritage Investments ULC.
-Mr. Baker served as a director of City & Suburban Federal Savings Bank from 1996 to 2007.
+Richard A. Baker, 48, is currently a non-executive chairman of ROIC and serves on the board of directors.
+Mr. Baker served as the Chief Executive Officer until 2009.
+Mr. Baker is the Chief Executive Officer and Chairman of the Hudson's Bay Company, a diversified North American retail organization, which owns and operates Saks Fifth Avenue, Lord & Taylor and Hudson's Bay.
 From 1988 until 2005, Mr. Baker served in various capacities, including President, Chief Operating Officer and Senior Vice President of National Realty & Development Corp., a real estate development company owned by him together with his father, Robert C. Baker, who was formerly one of our directors.
-National Realty & Development Corp., owns and manages a real estate portfolio in excess of 18 million square feet, which includes shopping centers, corporate business centers and residential communities located in 20 states.
-National Realty & Development Corp. is one of the largest privately owned development companies in the United States.
+National Realty & Development Corp. owns and manages a real estate portfolio which includes shopping centers and corporate business centers located in 20 states.
+National Realty & Development Corp.'s tenants include prominent retailers such as Wal-mart, Kohl's, Lowe's, Toys 'R Us, The Home Depot, Staples, Supervalu and T.J.
+Maxx.
 Mr. Baker received a B.S. in Hotel Administration from Cornell University and serves on the Dean's Advisory Board of the hotel and real estate program.
 We believe Mr. Baker's significant prior experience as a founder, an executive officer and a director of numerous real estate companies makes him qualified to serve as a director.

-Michael J. Indiveri, 59, has served as one of our directors since our inception in 2007.
-He is a principal of Michael J. Indiveri, CPA LLC, a licensed certified public accounting firm that provides financial and accounting consulting services.
+Michael J. Indiveri, 61, has served as one of our directors since our inception in 2007.
+He is the Executive Vice President and Chief Financial Officer of the Hudson Valley Bank subsidiary of Hudson Valley Holding Corp.
+(NYSE: HVB).
+He is also the principal of Michael J. Indiveri, CPA LLC, a licensed certified public accounting firm that provides financial and accounting consulting services.
 From June 2011 to December 2011, Mr. Indiveri provided these financial and accounting consulting services through The Indiveri Group, LLC, a real estate investment firm, where he has served as President since 2007.
 From 2007 to 2011, Mr. Indiveri served as Executive Vice President and Chief Financial Officer of Amalgamated Bank in New York.
-From 1997 until 2007, Mr. Indiveri served as the Executive Vice President & Chief Financial Officer of New York Federal Savings Bank.
-Mr. Indiveri served as B.A. in Political Science from Rutgers University and an M.B.A. from Fordham University.
-We believe Mr. Indiveri's significant prior experience at Amalgamated Bank in New York, including as Executive Vice President and Chief Financial Officer, Chairman of the Investment Committee and Chairman of the Asset Liability Management Committee, makes him qualified to serve as a director.
+From 1997 until 2007, Mr. Indiveri served as the Executive Vice President & Chief Financial Officer of City & Suburban Federal Savings Bank, where he was also a director.
+From 1994 to 1997, Mr. Indiveri served as Senior Vice President & Chief Financial Officer of New York Federal Savings Bank.
+Mr. Indiveri received a B.A. in Political Science from Rutgers University and an M.B.A. from Fordham University.
+We believe Mr. Indiveri's experience at Hudson Valley Bank and his significant prior experience at Amalgamated Bank in New York, including as Executive Vice President and Chief Financial Officer, Chairman of the Investment Committee and Chairman of the Asset Liability Management Committee, makes him qualified to serve as a director.